Wideband Beamforming for RIS Assisted Near-Field Communications: Deep Learning Based End-to-End Beamforming Framework

 \subsection{Deep Learning-Based Uplink Channel Training}

 For the design of channel estimation scheme in RIS systems, the channel estimation performance is related to the joint design of the channel estimator and the RIS reflection protocol.
 For instance, in \cite{9053695}, the DFT-based reflection protocol has been proven to be optimal for the classic minimum variance unbiased estimator in narrowband far-field RIS systems.
 However, the existing reflection protocol need to be further developed for near-field wideband RIS systems.
 Firstly, the assumption of planar wavefront in far-field communications is no longer applicable for near-field systems, while the RIS reflection protocol need to match the spherical wavefront characteristics instead of the far-field assumption of planar wavefront.
-Secondly, in the reflection protocol design for wideband RIS systems, the frequency-dependent hybrid beamforming and phase-shifting involve the new time-delay dimension.
+Secondly, in the reflection protocol design for wideband RIS systems, the frequency-dependent hybrid beamforming and phase shifting involve the new time-delay dimension.
 Thirdly, the key characteristic of deep learning estimator is the adaptive learning ability for the latent representation of the wireless signal, while the advantage of RIS is to operate the wireless environment as a passive reflector.
 However, for the deep learning-based channel estimator, the reflection protocol design in near-field wideband RIS systems has not been investigated.

-Consequently, in the proposed E2E optimization framework, we develop a learnable UL-CT module to learn high-dimensional channel semantics, in which the trainable wideband phase-shifting at the RIS and the combining matrix at the BS are designed.
-In contrast to the pre-defined RIS reflection pattern in the existing channel estimation works \cite{9053695, zheng2022survey}, the phase-shifting and combining matrix in the proposed E2E model can be adaptively tuned according to dynamic wireless environments.
+Consequently, in the proposed E2E optimization framework, we develop a learnable UL-CT module to learn high-dimensional channel semantics, in which the trainable wideband phase shifting at the RIS and the combining matrix at the BS are designed.
+In contrast to the pre-defined RIS reflection pattern in the existing channel estimation works \cite{9053695, zheng2022survey}, the phase shifting and combining matrix in the proposed E2E model can be adaptively tuned according to dynamic wireless environments.
 Suppose $Q_\text{tr}$ OFDM pilots are used for the channel training, the received pilot signal $\mathbf{Y}_{q,b} \in {\mathbb{C}^{M_\text{RF} \times 1}}$ at slot $q(1 \le q \le Q_\text{tr})$ in subcarrier $b$ of the BS is given by